Hussain Salahuddin: Lifetime and career

 He also served in various key positions in the Maldivian government.
 He became the Attorney General of the Maldives at the young age of 18.
 He also served as the Chief Justice of the Maldives for a long time.
 Among the other positions that he assumed were the posts of Secretary and Prime Minister for the Majlis.

 He served as the founder and principal of Majeediyya School in Malé, the first institution of formal education in the Maldives.
 Majeediyya School was started on the front veranda of Bageechaage, Salahuddin's residence.

-During his lifetime, Salahuddin served in the National Literary Committee established by the President of the Maldives, Mohamed Amin Didi.
+Salahuddin served in the National Literary Committee established by the President of the Maldives, Mohamed Amin Didi.

-Salahuddin published some of the most famous and influential books and poems in Dhivehi.
 Books that he wrote include: The Story of Dhon Beefaan; The Story of Thakurufaan the Great; Shaikh Zubair, an interpretation of the works of two great Maldivian poets; Nu'umaan and Mariyam; two anthologies of poetry titled Morning Star I and II; and his most famous work, The Biography of Prophet Muhammad, in which he translated and combined various Arabic books about Muhammad into Dhivehi.

-Influence and legacy

-An audiobook version of the Biography of Prophet Muhammad is broadcast every Ramadan on Maldivian radio.
-The Biography is said to be the quintessence of Maldivian writing, even though it was a translation from Arabic works on the subject.

-The Story of Thakurufaan the Great is nationally considered to be the definitive account of the life and times of the national hero, Sultan Muhammad Thakurufaan al Auzam.
-The book was based on orally transmitted folktales and legends concerning the man's life.
-Although Salaahuddin had used his own literary style in its writing, he remained faithful to the original folktales, the result being one of the true Maldivian epics.
-Even so, the National Day in the Maldives is celebrated on Rabi' al-awwal the first, celebrating the liberation of the Maldives from the Portuguese invaders.
+On 3 September 2024, President Mohamed Muizzu awarded Hussain Salahuddin the Highest Honour for Service to Maldivian Nationhood.

 Death

-Hussain Salahuddin died on September 20, 1948.
+Hussain Salahuddin died on 20 September 1948.
 He was buried in Colombo, Sri Lanka.

 Children

-Hussain Salaahuddin's children were all writers, poets and speakers who filled various high positions in the government.
+Hussain Salaahuddin's children were all writers, poets and speakers who filled various high positions in the government of Maldives.